-Your coverage is being offered under the National PPO subgroups of the Food Service Plan II (Plan Unit 376), which has been adopted by the Trustees of UNITE HERE HEALTH to provide medical and other health and welfare benefits through the Fund.
-Other SPDs explain the benefits for other Plan Units, including the benefits offered through the other subgroups of the Food Service Plan II-Northern and Southern California, and Mid-Atlantic.
+Your coverage is being offered under the National Plan E (Plan Unit 123E), which has been adopted by the Trustees of UNITE HERE HEALTH to provide medical and other health and welfare benefits through the Fund.
+Other SPDs explain the benefits for other Plan Units.